lyhistory/lyhistory.github.io/docs/vuepress/docs/blockchain/cryptography/algebra_1_groups.md

-if H is a Normal subgroup of G:
+if H is a Normal subgroup of G: ∀ a ∈ G, aH=Ha，即 aH ⊂ Ha  AND Ha ⊂ aH

+Prove: a◦h ∈ aH, h ∈ H, to show ∃ h' ∈ H, s.t. h'a = ah => h' = aha<sup>-1</sup> ,

+because H is a normal subgroup of G, by the definition of normal subgroup:

-H<G, ∀ h ∈ H ∀ g ∈ G, ghg<sup>-1</sup>∈ H, means that H has to be stable under conjugation by any element in G
+> H<G, ∀ h ∈ H ∀ g ∈ G, ghg<sup>-1</sup>∈ H, means that H has to be stable under conjugation by any element in G

-∀ a ∈ G, aH=Ha，即 aH ⊂ Ha  AND Ha ⊂ aH

-a◦h ∈ aH, h ∈ H, to show ∃ h' ∈ H, s.t. h'a = ah => h' = aha<sup>-1</sup> ,because H is a normal subgroup of G, this is true 得证
+so  h' = aha<sup>-1</sup> is true 得证